cp-algorithms/cp-algorithms/src/algebra/prime-sieve-linear.md

 Thus, it makes sense to use the described algorithm only until for numbers of order $10^7$ and not greater.

-The algorithm's authorship appears to belong to Gries & Misra (Gries, Misra, 1978: see references in the end of the article).
+The algorithm is due to Paul Pritchard.
+It is a variant of Algorithm 3.3 in (Pritchard, 1987: see references in the end of the article).
-However it can also be attributed to Euler, and is also known as Euler's Sieve, who already used a similar version of it during his work.

 ## Algorithm